katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 category: code
 emoji: 🗑
 tags:
-  - API
-  - workflow
+  - AWS
   - Jekyll
 ---

-This is the unofficial Part II to [Download the Flickr photos in your Jekyll posts](/code/flickr-to-jekyll).
-This is a rundown of how I created a secure subdomain that points at an AWS S3 bucket to host my site's assets.
+This is the unofficial Part II to [Download the Flickr photos in your Jekyll posts](/code/flickr-to-jekyll) and a rundown of how I created a secure subdomain that points at an AWS S3 bucket to host my site's assets.

 ## Create a bucket